Insights / Business

 By giving constructive feedback that’s backed by detail and rationale, progress is then made for both sides as the agency will now understand what improvements to make, while your project gets closer to your ideal version of the end product.

-6) Being Too Involved With The Creative Process Can Work Against Your Project’s Goals
+6. Being Too Involved With The Creative Process

-With no proper feedback and guidance, the agency is left to the mercy of their own judgment with the given brief.
+With no proper feedback and guidance, the agency is left to the mercy of their own judgment.
 Even worse, some clients may choose to respond every now and then, but neglect the agency when they need their feedback the most.